 - A targeted practice schedule put together for you

 About 50% of my private students choose to take the course in addition to private lessons (usually biweekly or monthly lessons).
-This enables us to work very targeted and saves lots of time in the lesson as I can just refer to specific sections in the course and make very targeted recommendations, as well as check in, give feedback and present the Pattern System.
+This enables us to work in a very targeted way and saves lots of time in the lesson as I can just refer to specific sections in the course and make very targeted recommendations, as well as check-in, give feedback and present the Pattern System.

 Can I start anytime?